Krisztián Lisztes (footballer, born 2005)

-Krisztián Lisztes (born 6 May 2005) is a Hungarian professional footballer who plays as a midfielder for Nemzeti Bajnokság I club Ferencváros on loan from German club Eintracht Frankfurt.
+Krisztián Lisztes (born 6 May 2005) is a Hungarian professional footballer who plays as a midfielder for Nemzeti Bajnokság I club Ferencváros on loan from Bundesliga club Eintracht Frankfurt.

 Club career

 Lisztes is a youth product of the academies of Újpesti Haladás FK, Dalnoki Akadémia, Mészöly Focisuli, MTK Budapest, Soroksár and Ferencváros.

 Ferencváros

 He signed his first professional contract in July 2021.
 He made his professional debut as a late substitute with Ferencváros in a 2–1 Nemzeti Bajnokság I win over Gyirmót on 14 May 2022.
 He spent the 2022–23 season on loan with their partner club Soroksár in the Nemzeti Bajnokság II.

 On 10 January 2023, he signed his first professional contract with Ferencváros.

 On 1 May 2023, he scored the winning goal against Ferencváros' archrival Újpest at the Szusza Ferenc Stadion in the Ferencvárosi TC–Újpest FC rivalry match.